jasrodis/dataviewer/README.md

 Extensive usage of the DataViewer with examples can be found : [http://github.com/jasrodis/dataviewer-example](http://github.com/jasrodis/dataviewer-example)

+## JavaFX wrapper library

+There is a JavaFX wrapper library that displays your charts to both JavaFX and the web!
+* JavaFxDataViewer with examples can be found : [http://github.com/jasrodis/javafx-dataviewer-example](http://github.com/jasrodis/javafx-dataviewer-example)

 ## Requirements

 *   Recent version of Java installed (Jdk8+).